 Yes, LinkedIn used to be about job offering years ago.
 But now, more than ever, it is about employer branding and all the ways companies can position themselves in front of their current and future employees.
 And given internal communication isn’t the easiest thing on Earth, learning how to use the tools of LinkedIn in order to reach – and engage! – your employees becomes crucial.

-A good corporate training on LinkedIn for HR and marketing professionals should include insights and tips for community building, content repurposing and… clear guidance on how to inspire employees to amplify the important corporate messages.
+Good corporate training on LinkedIn for HR and marketing professionals should include insights and tips for community building, content repurposing and… clear guidance on how to inspire employees to amplify the important corporate messages.